G-Research/ParquetSharp/README.md

 # ParquetSharp

-ParquetSharp is a .NET library for reading and writing Apache [Parquet][1] files.
+ParquetSharp is a cross-platform .NET library for reading and writing Apache [Parquet][1] files.

 It is implemented in C# as a [PInvoke][2] wrapper around [Apache Parquet C++][3] to provide high performance and compatibility.

+Supported platforms are Linux, Windows, and macOS.

 [1]: https://github.com/apache/parquet-format
 [2]: https://docs.microsoft.com/en-us/cpp/dotnet/how-to-call-native-dlls-from-managed-code-using-pinvoke